yegor256/blog/_drafts/_why.md

 However, if you ask me to put your name and a link to your blog in the list of contributors, I will do it without any hesitation.
-Morever, if you do that right inside the pull request you are submitting, I will merge it and your name will go right into the repo, into the very place you find the most suitable.
+Moreover, if you do that right inside the pull request you are submitting, I will merge it and your name will go right into the repo, into the very place you find the most suitable.